mlandis/phyddle/README.md

 # phyddle

-A pipeline-based toolkit for fiddling around with Phylogenetic Deep Learning.
+A pipeline-based toolkit for fiddling around with phylogenetic models and deep learning

 ## Overview